Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Middle Mouse out of Combat = Masturbation, but also you can try to seduce People while looking at them via your Sexcraft Perk Tree. ( You can change Sexcraft Key via Console Command, how to is on Sexcraft Modpage. )

+To change the sex key use "set SCConfHotkeySex to XX" where XX is the DX Scan Code, see https://ck.uesp.net/wiki/Input_Script#DXScanCodes
+To enable/disable the curves perk controlling weight use "set SCConfCurvesEnableWeightUpdate to 0/1" where 0 is off, 1 is on (Default is 1) lots of other settings, see full list at https://www.loverslab.com/files/file/31540-sexcraft-a-speechcraft-overhaul-beta/

 ß Button = Free Cam ( Button next after 0, can be adjustet. -> -_ Button = Free Cam ( Button next after 0, can be adjusted.
 For Sexlab/Scenes.

 Middle Mouse = Target Lock